Bear - In the Field

 Skin and Field Dress a Bear

 All edible parts of bears must be properly prepared for human consumption, excluding internal organs.
 At a minimum, this means the four quarters, tenderloins, and backstraps.
-Internal organs are not considered edible meat.
-Bears cannot be taken out of Colorado until head and hide are inspected and sealed.
-Having a bear hide without a seal after the five-day period is illegal, and the hide becomes state property.
+Bears cannot be taken out of Colorado until the head and hide are inspected and sealed.
+Hunters are required to present harvested bears to a Colorado Parks and Wildlife office within five business days of harvest.

 Harvesting a Bear